Catathrenia: Epidemiology

 It was in 1983 when the first case of catathrenia was described.
 The disorder is especially rare and many sleep specialists and otolaryngologists are still unfamiliar with this atypical sleep pattern.
 Catathrenia must be distinguished from moaning during epileptic seizures, central sleep apnea, sleep-related laryngospasm, snoring, and stridor.
 Since polysomnography alone is insufficient to correctly distinguish catathrenia from central sleep apnea, a video-polysomnography with audio recording is necessary to diagnose catathrenia and avoid mistakes.
 Despite the fact that the incidence of catathrenia might be underestimated due to misdiagnoses, an institution in Norway has found an incidence of 4 out of 1,004 (0.4%) among patients with sleep and/or wake problems over a 1-year period.
 A previous study in Japan found an incidence of 25 out of 15,052 (0.17%) among patients with sleep and/or wake problems over a 10-year period.

 Management

 Sleeping in a more upright position seems to lessen catathrenia (as well as sleep apnea).
 Performing regular aerobic exercise, where steady breathing is necessary (running, cycling etc.) may lessen catathrenia.
 Strength exercise, on the other hand, may worsen catathrenia because of the tendency to hold one's breath while exercising.
 Yoga and/or meditation focused on steady and regular breathing may lessen catathrenia.

 Some evidence indicates that continuous positive airway pressure can be an effective treatment for catathrenia: in a study, the subject using CPAP significantly decreased the sounds typically produced because of the disorder, which almost disappeared.

 Cause

-There is debate about whether the cause is physical or neurological, a question that requires further study.
+The exact cause of catathrenia is still unknown; there is debate on whether the cause is physical or neurological.